SarvarKh/ofn-wiki/Development-Environment-Setup:-OS-X.md

 Homebrew complains very forcefully about this, so an alternative way is to configure bundler with the appropriate compiler flags (shown in the output of the brew link command above) for the gems that need it - for me this was only eventmachine (Steve, November 2016):

     $ bundle config build.eventmachine --with-cppflags="-I$(brew --prefix openssl)/include" --with-ldflags="-L$(brew --prefix openssl)/lib"

+On new-ish Macs (2019+) running Catalina, Open SSL 1.0 is not installed.
+Ruby version 2.3.7 relies on Open SSL 1.0.
+To fix this, I followed [these instructions](https://github.com/rvm/rvm/issues/4889#issuecomment-698414701) to install 1.0 and have rvm look at that installation when it installs ruby 2.3.7.

 ### libv8 and mini_racer issues